VladimirMakaev/cqrs-journey-doc/00_WhatOthersSaying.markdown

 *~ Matias Woloski, CTO, Auth10 LLC*

-> The “CQRS Journey” guide is an excellent resource for developers who want to begin developing a CQRS system or convert their current system.
-It’s a true “trial by fire” approach to the concepts and implementation hurdles that a team would encounter when adopting CQRS.
+> The "CQRS Journey" guide is an excellent resource for developers who want to begin developing a CQRS system or convert their current system.
+It's a true "trial by fire" approach to the concepts and implementation hurdles that a team would encounter when adopting CQRS.
 I would recommend reading it twice as I picked up even more lessons the second time through.
 *~ Dan Piessens, Lead Software Architect, Zywave*

-> I think it’s a really big step in communication with the developer community.
-You not only share your development experience with a broad audience (which is very valuable by itself) but you’re also open for learning from the community.
-While working on real projects it’s difficult to stop, find some time to structure your knowledge, prepare it in the form understandable for others.
-It’s very cool that you found time and resources for such educational effort, I really appreciate this.
+> I think it's a really big step in communication with the developer community.
+You not only share your development experience with a broad audience (which is very valuable by itself) but you're also open for learning from the community.
+While working on real projects it's difficult to stop, find some time to structure your knowledge, prepare it in the form understandable for others.
+It's very cool that you found time and resources for such educational effort, I really appreciate this.

 *~ Ksenia Mukhortova, Business Applications Developer, Intel*

-> I’m very excited about A CQRS Journey for a number of reasons.
+> I'm very excited about A CQRS Journey for a number of reasons.
 It explores, with an even hand and a fair mind, a topic where opinions are both diverse and numerous.
 True to its name, the guide captures the progression of learning.
 Conclusions are not simply stated; they arrive as a result of experience.
 Additionally, the project embraced a passionate community with a spirit of inclusion and transparency.
 The result is friendly-to-read guidance that is both diligent in execution and rigorous in its research.

 *~ Christopher Bennage, Software Development Engineer, Microsoft*